Sayumi Michishige: Morning Musume Career (2003–2014)

-Post Morning Musume/Comeback Announcement (2014–2016)
+Post-Morning Musume and comeback announcement (2014–2016)

 After graduating, Michishige announced that she will take time to rest her mind and body and citied a possible comeback in the future.

-On October 2 of 2016, Michishige posted an entry in her blog after two years of absence.
+On October 2, 2016, Michishige posted an entry in her blog after two years of absence.
 After that post she has been regularly updating her blog.

 On November 26, she posted on her blog entry, "Michishige Sayumi Saisei" (道重さゆみ再生; Michishige Sayumi Rebirth) in hiragana, and in it she announced that would be resuming activities starting spring 2017.

-Solo artist activities (2017–)
+Solo artist activities (2017–2025)

-Currently Michishige is working under Up Front Promotion.
+Before retire, Michishige was worked under Up Front Promotion.
 Her performance SAYUMINGLANDOLL ran in March and July at the Cotton Club.
+In December 2023, Michishige's agency announced she had recently been diagnosed with obsessive–compulsive disorder and would be restricting some activities until her symptoms improved.

+In January 2025, Michishige announced on her blog that she would retire in the summer.

+She held her solo live tour “SAYUMINGLANDOLL～SAMSALA~“ in July 2025, and retired at 14 August 2025 after the end of the event.